40+ Free RACI Matrix Templates (Google Sheets, Excel, PDF)

 RACI Templates in Word

 There are some similarities between using Word and Google Docs.
 It has the option of creating charts, and it can transfer between platforms like Excel and PDF.
 Word is a standard platform for many people to have on their computers.
 The challenge with Word is that it comes with a difficult format.
-It also creates a bottleneck with files as you cannot edit in real time
+It also creates a bottleneck with files, as you cannot edit in real time

 RACI Template Online Software / Tools

-Conclusion on using RACI Matrix
+Conclusion on Using the RACI Matrix

-FAQ on RACI Matrix’s
+FAQs on RACI Matrix

 What does RACI stand for?